jadhav-anvesh/Self-Reflective-RAG-Model-for-Autonomous-Information-Retrieval-/README.md

 ## Add Your Documents

-This repository intentionally does not include any PDF documents -- to avoid distributing copyrighted or personal files.
 Bring your own PDF(s) and place them here:

 ```
 data/raw/